Grizzly Rage

 Grizzly Rage is a 2007 Canadian television horror film produced by RHI Entertainment that premiered in Canada on the video-on-demand channel Movie Central On Demand on June 7, 2007.
 It aired in the United States on the Sci Fi Channel on September 16, 2007.
-Filmed in Winnipeg, Manitoba, the film is the 2nd title in the Maneater Series produced under an agreement with Syfy.
+Filmed in Winnipeg, Manitoba, Grizzly Rage is the second film in the Maneater film series produced under an agreement with Syfy.
 Featuring a cast of four, the film focuses on a group of teenagers who struggle to survive in a restricted forest while an enraged grizzly bear hunts them relentlessly seeking retribution for killing its cub.

 Grizzly Rage breaks the standard mold for many Syfy natural horror films in that the bear featured is a normal grizzly bear rather than a mutant or genetically altered animal.
 However, the bear and actors never appear together in the same frame, rather a man in a bear suit takes over the role when the actors must interact with the bear.
 Critics panned the film, feeling its plot, script, characters, and special effects were substandard.